breezeight/nicola_blog/docs/dev/google-app-script-file-system-json-tutorial.md

 ## Step 2: Understanding the Code
 Now, let’s walk through the key parts of the script.

-- **`getFileSystemAsJSON()`**: This is the main function that starts the process by selecting the root folder and calling another function to build the JSON structure.
+- **`getFileSystemAsJSONInCurrentDirectory()`**: This is the main function that starts the process by selecting the current folder and calling another function to build the JSON structure.
 - **`getFolderContents(folder)`**: This function takes a folder as input, gathers its contents (files and subfolders), and recursively does the same for all subfolders.

 ## Step 3: Running the Script